alex-free/aprip/readme.md

 *	On Linux, execute `./aprip -b <track 01.bin>` in your Terminal.
 On Windows, execute  `aprip.exe -b <track 01.bin>` in `cmd.exe`. _Replace `<track 01.bin>` with the actual first or only data track from the game you want to patch_.

-*	If you see `got APv1 table match` or `got APv2 table match` then congratulations, the game can no longer detect a non-stealth modchip or [modern soft-mod](#modern-soft-mods). _Traditional Swap tricks with  or APv2 will still trigger the detection however_.
+*	If you see `got APv1 table match` or `got APv2 table match` then congratulations, the game can no longer detect a non-stealth modchip or [modern soft-mod](#modern-soft-mods).

 ![Dino Crisis 2 Japan BIN patched](images/dinocrisis2j-patched.png)